 - Deborah Yonick -October 24, 2022

-Demand for lab-grown diamonds has rapidly risen in the past five years, as consumers drawn to the idea of getting a bigger, better quality diamond for their budget are buying into a diamond product that has the same chemical and optical properties as natural diamond.
+Demand for lab-grown diamonds has rapidly risen in the past five years, as consumers drawn to the idea of getting a bigger, better quality diamond for their budget are buying into a product that has the same chemical and optical properties as a natural diamond.

 - Deborah Yonick -October 24, 2022